List of Attack on Titan characters: Main characters

 Armin is Eren's and Mikasa's other childhood friend.
 His parents tried to venture beyond the Wall by creating a hot air balloon but were found out and killed by the First Interior Squad of the Military Police, leaving Armin to be raised by his grandfather.
-Armin's grandfather secretly possessed an illegal book containing information about the world beyond the Walls, which Armin was fascinated by and showed to Eren, kindling their desire to see the outside world.
+Armin's grandfather secretly possessed an illegal book containing information about the world beyond the Walls, which Armin was fascinated by and showed to Eren, kindling their passion and desire to see the outside world.
 After the fall of Wall Maria, Armin's grandfather was sent along with 1/5 of the population (mostly Wall Maria refugees) on a high-risk operation to "reclaim Wall Maria" and died, leaving Armin an orphan.
 After joining the Training Corps with Eren and Mikasa, Armin initially had an inferiority complex regarding how he fell behind his companions in combat and endurance, but his confidence slowly grew as he realized he could use his brain and strategic abilities to help them.
 During a battle in Shiganshina, Armin comes up with a plan to capture Bertolt but is mortally wounded from the severe burns he sustained.
 Levi saves Armin by injecting him with Titan serum instead of Erwin, and Armin then acquires the Colossal Titan's power by eating Bertolt.
 After investigating the Volunteers to learn Zeke and Eren's intentions, he is imprisoned in Shiganshina district by the Yeagerists.
 During the Marleyan ambush, he battles Pieck, before becoming horrified upon learning Eren's intentions to utilize the full Rumbling.
 After initially struggling with survivor's guilt, he joins the alliance to stop Eren from destroying all life outside Paradis, and later, after Hange's death, became the 15th commander of the Survey Corps.
 During the battle of Heaven and Earth, he was devoured by an Okapi Titan and entered the Paths, where he convinced Zeke to surrender his life to stop the Rumbling and gained the cooperation of past Titan shifters.
 Later, Armin was brought into the Paths by Eren, who revealed his true motivations.
 In the anime, Armin chastises Eren for his actions, before eventually comforting him, before the memory ends.
 After Eren's death, he was appointed alongside others from Paradis and Marley as an ambassador for peace.

 Armin is voiced by Marina Inoue in Japanese, and Jessie James Grelle in the English dub.
 In the live-action feature film, Kanata Hongō plays Armin.
 Inoue describes Armin as "withdrawn but slowly grows to the point where he's able to say what he believes".